 Most expats living in Kyrgyzstan settle in either Bishkek, the capital, or Osh, the country’s second largest city.
-Accommodation in Kyrgyzstan is widely available and varied in nature; expats are just as likely to call a small room in a shared family house "home" (common for English teachers) as they are to unwind in a three-room luxury apartment in a new mid-rise building.
+Accommodation in Kyrgyzstan is widely available and varied in nature – depending on their personal and work circumstances, some expats are just as likely to call a small room in a shared family house 'home' as others are to unwind in a three-room luxury apartment in a new mid-rise building.

 Types of accommodation in Kyrgyzstan

-In recent years, more and more mid-rise luxury style apartment buildings have found their way into the Bishkek skyline, making for available reasonably priced, high-standard accommodation.
+In recent years, more and more mid-rise luxury style apartment buildings have found their way into the Bishkek skyline, making for reasonably-priced, high-standard accommodation.
 These can be quite expensive, but accommodation outside of the capital is cheaper and falls into the category of Soviet-style apartment blocks or small houses.

-Outstanding amenities such as swimming pools, gardens, and private yards, are uncommon in Kyrgyzstan, especially in the city centres where most expats choose to settle.
+Amenities such as swimming pools, gardens and private yards are uncommon in Kyrgyzstan, especially in the city centres where most expats choose to settle.
 Further away from the tightly packed urban spaces, expats can find houses with more personal space.

 Furnished and semi-furnished apartments are the most common housing options.
 A semi-furnished apartment may require kitchenware, linen and small appliances.
-A fully furnished house will include everything needed to live comfortably and then some.
-Kyrgyz-style interior design usually subscribes to loud patterns, sparkly wallpaper, and the more gold, the better.
+A fully-furnished house will include everything needed to live comfortably.

-There are several furniture stores in larger cities but they all sell goods imported from China (inexpensive and poor quality), Turkey (expensive), or Europe (very expensive).
-There are also plenty of skilled craftsmen in Kyrgyzstan available to make furniture and housewares (like cabinets, tables, curtains) at a better price, but tracking down a quality worker can be difficult, especially without the necessary language skills.
+There are several furniture stores in larger cities but they all sell goods imported from China (inexpensive and poor quality), Turkey (expensive) or Europe (very expensive).
+There are also plenty of skilled craftsmen in Kyrgyzstan available to make furniture and housewares (such as cabinets, tables, curtains) at a better price, but tracking down a quality worker can be difficult, especially without the necessary language skills.